Ebazhanov/linkedin-skill-assessments-quizzes/reactjs/reactjs-quiz.md

 Explanation: useState always return an array with two values, the state itself (on first value) and the set function that lets you update the state (on second value)
 [useState Reference](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html)

 #### Q103.
-What would you pass to the onClick prop that wil allow you to pass the initName prop into the greet handler?
+What would you pass to the onClick prop that will allow you to pass the initName prop into the greet handler?

 ```javascript
 const Greeting = ({ initName }) => {